 Pro Bono information can also be found on Symplicity.
 Pro Bono opportunities are currently housed on Symplicity.
 Pro Bono and volunteer hours can be completed and tracked throughout law school using Symplicity.

-The CSD maintains current job postings for summer, academic-year, and post-graduate employment opportunities on Symplicity.
+The CPD maintains current job postings for summer, academic-year, and post-graduate employment opportunities on Symplicity.
 Additionally, we share post-graduate employment opportunities with over 100 other law schools through the Intercollegiate Job Bank.
 You may access this site through Symplicity’s Document Library or by using the password found on your Yellow Bookmark, available in our office (Suite 180).

 Individual Career Counseling

-The CSD provides personal career counseling to prepare students and alumni for the job market and to help them develop a career focus.
+The CPD provides personal career counseling to prepare students and alumni for the job market and to help them develop a career focus.
 We strongly encourage you to make an individual appointment via Symplicity with one of our counselors to help you determine your career interests, map out job search strategies, practice interviewing techniques, and further develop the professional skills you need in the legal community.

 On-Campus Interview (OCI) & Resume Collection Programs